-Due to technical challenges associated with integrating renewable generation in isolated distribution systems, the IESO Feed-In Tariff (FIT) programs are not available to customers in Remotes' service territory.
-Remotes offers a program to allow renewable generation to connect to its distribution systems, but most of the installations are small and do not require a Connection Impact Assessment (CIA).
+Due to technical challenges associated with integrating renewable generation in isolated distribution systems, provincial renewable programs have not been available to customers in Remotes' service territory.
+Remotes offers a program to allow renewable generation to connect to its distribution systems, but most of the installations are small and most do not require a Connection Impact Assessment (CIA).

-New Micro-embedded Generation Facilities Connected on Time
+• New Micro-embedded Generation Facilities Connected on Time

-This metric measures the company's success in connecting micro-embedded generation facilities (10kW or less) 90% of the time within a five-business day window, or at such later date as agreed to by a micro-embedded generator and the distributor, of the generator informing the distributor that it has satisfied all applicable service conditions and received all necessary approvals, as per sections 6.2.7 and 6.2.7A of the DSC.
-No new micro-embedded generation facilities were connected to Remotes' distribution systems during 2019.
+This metric measures the company's success in connecting micro-embedded generation facilities (10kW or less) 90% of the time within a five business-day window, or at such later date as agreed to by a micro-embedded generator and the distributor, of the generator informing the distributor that it has satisfied all applicable service conditions and received all necessary approvals, as per sections 6.2.7 and 6.2.7A of the DSC.
+No new micro-embedded generation facilities were connected to Remotes' distribution systems during 2021.